Police Log: Recent calls for service

-PARK CITY, Utah. — From multiple wildlife problems to reports of people sleeping in public places, the following is a roundup of calls to the Summit County Sheriff’s Dept. and the Park City Police Dept. (PCPD).
+From a car theft to a shooting to multiple deaths, the following is a roundup of calls to the Summit County Sheriff’s Dept. or the Park City Police Dept.